For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Introduction

 America’s housing crisis has reached a tipping point.
 No longer limited to the coasts, cities and metropolitan areas across the country are experiencing a supply crunch, rising rents, and tough questions about housing attainability.
 Stymied by congress, the federal government has offered few solutions: credit enhancements here, a blueprint there.
 At the same time, states, localities, and private actors have begun to take the crisis into their own hands.
 Montgomery County, MD, and Atlanta have both launched exciting new housing development entities.
 More than 800 states and localities have created housing trust funds.
 Cities and states are liberalizing land use, expediting permitting, and encouraging transit-oriented development.
-Cities, states, investors, developers, philanthropies, and others recognize that the housing crisis requires action and are driving widespread innovations and novel solutions to the housing crisis.
+Cities, states, investors, developers, philanthropies, and others recognize that the housing crisis requires action and are driving widespread innovations and novel solutions.
 These organizations are trying to achieve bottom-up change in a system that is federalized, financialized, and fossilized.

 To identify, concretize, and catalyze the scaling of the most promising innovations in housing production and preservation, the Nowak Metro Finance Lab at Drexel University, in partnership with Accelerator for America, launched the National Housing Crisis Task Force in July 2024, an ambitious, two-year project.
 The Task Force will focus on innovations in five key segments on the housing development process: land, construction, capital, regulation, and delivery.
 Bringing together these five segments will allow for a holistic evaluation of what’s working and what’s needed to ensure a brighter future for America’s housing.